simns/zhalk/README.md

 ./zhalk init
 ```

-Edit the configuration file: `conf.toml` with your Baldur's Gate 3 AppData directory.
+Edit the configuration file: `conf.toml` and input your Baldur's Gate 3 AppData directory.

 Next, move your mods as `.zip` files into this project's `mods` folder.
 Then install them with: